Inverse spectral positivity for surfaces: Introduction

 \textbf{Some background for Theorems~\ref{T-GG}, \ref{T-G} and \ref{T-C}.}

-\textbf{1.~} The idea behind the proof of Theorem~\ref{T-GG} goes back to \cite{Pog81} in which A.~Pogorelov proves that orientable stable minimal surfaces in $\R^3$ are planes.
+\textbf{1.} The idea behind the proof of Theorem~\ref{T-GG} goes back to A.~Pogorelov's proof \cite{Pog81} that orientable stable minimal surfaces in $\R^3$ are planes.
 For this purpose, he shows that a complete simply-connected surface, with non-positive curvature and non-negative operator $\Delta + 2K$, must be pa\-ra\-bo\-lic.
-Another proof consists in showing that such a simply-connected surface cannot be conformally equivalent to the unit disk.
-This method appears in \cite{CaPe79, FCSc80}.
-In the latter paper, D.~Fischer-Colbrie and R.~Schoen prove that there is no complete metric $g$ on the unit disk $\D$, with $\Delta_g + a K_g \ge 0$ for some $a \ge 1$.
+Another proof consists in showing that such a simply-connected surface cannot be conformally equivalent to the unit disk, \cite{CaPe79, FCSc80}.
+In the latter paper, D.~Fischer-Colbrie and R.~Schoen prove that there exists no complete metric $g$ on the unit disk $\D$, such that $\Delta_g + a K_g \ge 0$ for some $a \ge 1$.
 More precisely, they show that the set $I(\D,g) = \{a \ge 0 ~|~ \Delta_g + a K_g \ge 0 \}$ is a closed interval which does not contain $1$, and they ask what is the value of the supremum of $I(\D,g)$.
 This question motivated \cite{Cas06} and the present paper.

-\textbf{2.~} Pogorelov's result was extended to the case in which $\Delta + a K \ge 0$ for some $a > \4$ by S.~Kawai \cite{Kaw88}.
+\textbf{2.} A. Pogorelov's result was extended to the case in which $\Delta + a K \ge 0$ for some $a > \4$ by S.~Kawai \cite{Kaw88}.
 A more general setting (general topology and curvature, $a > \2$) was considered by R. Gulliver and B. Lawson in \cite{GuLa86}.
 A.~Pogorelov's method was improved by T.~Colding and W.~Minicozzi \cite{CoMi02} and, later on, by Ph.~Castillon \cite{Cas06} who first proved Case (i) in Theorem~\ref{T-G} (with $q \equiv 0$); see also \cite{EsRo10} and \cite{MePeRo08} which contain applications to constant mean curvature surfaces in $3$-manifolds.
 Cases (ii) and (iii) in Theorem~\ref{T-G} were first considered by J.~Espinar and H.~Rosenberg in \cite{EsRo10}, under more restrictive assumptions on $(M,g)$.

-\textbf{3.~} The main new idea in the proof of Theorem~\ref{T-GG} is to introduce the function $\chih(t) := \sup \{ \chi\big( B(s) \big) ~|~ s \in [t, \infty) \}$, the supremum of the Euler-Poincar\'{e} characteristics of open geodesic balls with radius at least $t$, whose jumps describe the large scale topology of $M$, see Section~\ref{S-preli}.
+\textbf{3.} The main new idea in the proof of Theorem~\ref{T-GG} is to introduce the function $\chih(t) := \sup \{ \chi\big( B(s) \big) ~|~ s \in [t, \infty) \}$, the supremum of the Euler-Poincar\'{e} characteristics of open geodesic balls with radius at least $t$, whose jumps describe the large scale topology of $M$, see Section~\ref{S-preli}.
 We also introduce new functions to test the positivity of the quadratic form \eqref{E-star}, see Lemmas~\ref{L-A} and \ref{L-B}.